Heatblur-Simulations/f-4e-manual/src/systems/radar.md

 ### Offset (OFS)

-The Offset knob controls brightness of the offset cursor line in MAP, PPI, or Beacon mode.
+The Offset knob controls brightness of the offset cursor line in PPI modes.

 ### DSCG Mode Knob